mwiegant/CS480_wiegant/PA7/README.md

 ### Camera Controls

 ```
+Z             -- Zoom the camera out
-UP-ARROW      -- Zoom the camera in
+X             -- Zoom the camera in
+UP-ARROW      -- Move the camera focus upwards
-DOWN-ARROW    -- Zoom the camera out
+DOWN-ARROW    -- Move the camera focus downwards
-LEFT-ARROW    -- Move the camera to the left
+LEFT-ARROW    -- Move the camera focus to the left
-RIGHT-ARROW   -- Move the camera to the right
+RIGHT-ARROW   -- Move the camera focus to the right
 ```

 # Dependencies, Building, and Running